Investment fund survey

 What needs to be completed?

-All investment funds managers registered in Ontario are requested to complete the Investment Fund Manager Form, which has been circulated to investment fund managers directly via email.
-The Investment Fund Manager Form collects high-level profile information about the manager.
-If you are a registered investment fund manager and your firm did not receive the Investment Fund Manager Form, please email [email protected].
+All investment funds managers registered in Ontario are requested to complete Part 1 of the Investment Survey.
+In Part 1, investment fund managers are asked whether they manage any investment funds (including labour-sponsored funds and scholarship plans).
+Part 1 collects high-level profile information about the manager via the OSC’s Electronic Filing Portal.
+If you are a registered investment fund manager and your firm did not receive an email notification prompting you to complete Part 1 on January 17, 2024, please email:

-Investment fund managers are also asked to complete the Investment Fund Spreadsheet for investment funds with net asset values of at least $10 million as of December 31, 2022 in addition to the Investment Fund Manager Form.
-Once completed, the Investment Fund Spreadsheet should be submitted via email to [email protected]
+Investment fund managers are also asked to complete the Investment Fund Spreadsheet for all investment funds as of December 31, 2023.
+Once completed, the Investment Fund Spreadsheet should be submitted via the OSC’s Electronic Filing Portal.

-The deadline for submitting the Investment Fund Manager Spreadsheet is April 28, 2023.
+The deadline for submitting the Investment Fund Spreadsheet is April 30, 2024.

 Document